jProgr/jprogr.github.io/_posts/2023-06-27-mini-course-grammar.md

 - mi i debe mebi ave begin etudi a mini - I should perhaps have started studying Mini.
 - mini a pale de-i make - Mini is a constructed language.
 - mi i ja kosina bon! - I do cook well!

+### Chaining

+Notice that you can just chain verbs after the "i":

+- mi i kipa en vole manja a oranje - I keep wanting to eat oranges.

 ## Adjectives and adverbs